shinamicorp/account-graph/README.md

 # account-graph

 `account-graph` is a smart contract in Move language on Sui network.
-It captures relationships between accounts using a graph, where nodes are addresses and edges are pairs of addresses.
+It captures relationships between accounts using a directed graph, where nodes are addresses and edges are pairs of addresses.
 It also provides the ability to store properties of nodes and edges along with the graph.

 ## build